DZ-T/Vigenere-Cipher/README.md

 Feel free to open issues or submit pull requests for improvements or bug fixes.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE] (LICENCE) file for details.
+See the [LICENSE](LICENCE) file for details.